 About the Capital Improvements Budget

-The Charter of the Metropolitan Government for Nashville and Davidson County requires that the Planning Commission submit a list of recommended capital improvements that are necessary or desirable to be constructed or provided during the next six years.
+Each year the Planning Commission submits a list of recommended capital improvements to the Mayor, as required by the Metro Charter.
+This list, known as the Capital Improvements Budget (CIB) details improvements that are necessary or desirable to be constructed or provided during the next six years.

-This capital improvements budget is a planning tool to prioritize and coordinate investments in long-term, durable improvements.
-Investments are considered to be capital improvements when they:
+The Capital Improvements Budget (CIB) is a planning tool to prioritize and coordinate investments in long-term, durable improvements.
+Investments are considered capital improvements when they:

 - Have a lifetime greater than 10 years